parallelchain-io/parallelchain-protocol/Runtime.md

 #### Next Phase

 Next Phase is triggered after an iteration of the commands phase is fully executed.
 The following sequence of events occur when next phase is triggered:
-1. A command receipt is appended to the `rcp` state variable containing *Operation Successful* in the command receipt's exit status field, the current value of `log` in its Log field, the current value of `gc - sg` in its Gas Used field, `rval` in its Return Value field.
+1. A command receipt is appended to the `rcp` state variable containing *Operation Successful* in the command receipt's exit status field, the current value of `log` in its Log field, the current value of `gc - sg` in its Gas Used field, and `rval` in its Return Value field.
 2. `logs` and `rval` is set to their initial values.
 3. `sg` is set to `gc`.